temperlang/temperlang-blog/posts/tangle-of-strings.md

 Shush, COBOL.

-*Lexicographic ordering* simply means compare character by character.
+*Lexicographic ordering* simply means to compare character by character.
 The first pair of characters that differs determines the order.
 If none differ, the shorter string is lesser.
 As the Python reference noted above, lexicographic order can be generalized to any pair of sequences by comparing elements instead of characters.

 'A' comes before 'B' in the alphabet so "" < "A" < "AA" < "AB" < "BA" < "BAA" < "BB".